• Skip to primary navigation

 How to Customize Homemade Pumpkin Pie Spice

-There are lots of ways to customize homemade pumpkin pie spice.
-Here are a few ideas to help you build your own house blend.
-Be sure to taste and measure as you go, recording the amounts used so your next batch will be even easier to make.
+There are lots of ways to make your own homemade pumpkin pie spice.
+Here are a few ideas to help you build your own house pumpkin spice blend.

-• add ¼ teaspoon Vanilla bean Powder to give pumpkin pie spice a hint of sweet vanilla
+• Add ¼ teaspoon Vanilla bean Powder to give pumpkin pie spice a hint of sweet vanilla

-• add ⅛ teaspoon Cardamom to add intense, sweet floral notes (don't add too much because it can become stringent)
+• Add ⅛ teaspoon Cardamom to add intense, sweet floral notes (don't add too much because it can become stringent)

-• add ⅛ to ¼ teaspoon ground Cloves if you love the warm spicy directness of cloves
+• Add ⅛ to ¼ teaspoon ground Cloves if you love the warm spicy directness of cloves

 closeup of muffins in tin with olive tree blurred in the background